Learning Granularity-Aware Affordances from Human-Object Interaction for Tool-Based Functional Dexterous Grasping: Related work

 \textbf{Hand-Object Interaction Datasets.} The emergence of relevant datasets has significantly advanced the development of ``hand-object'' interactions, as shown in Tab.~\ref{data}.
-OakInk~\cite{yang2022oakink} introduces a dataset containing affordances and corresponding gesture labels for $1800$ household objects.
-AffordPose~\cite{jian2023affordpose} further introduces a large-scale dataset driven by fine-grained hand-object interactions based on the visibility of specific object parts.
-However, its datasets are synthetic, and the hand annotations rely heavily on labor-intensive annotations of the MANO model~\cite{feix2015grasp}, making them less directly applicable to actual dexterous robotic grasping.
-AGD20K~\cite{luo2023learning} focuses on inferring human intentions from support images of human-object interactions and transferring them to a set of query images.
-However, it does not consider direct hand-object interactions and lacks gesture annotations.
-Datasets related to visibility~\cite{corona2020ganhand, luo2023grounded, yang2022oakink, jian2023affordpose, zhan2024oakink2, luo2021one, hasson2019learning} face challenges such as reliance on synthetic data, use of mesh parameters for gestures, and failure to consider human behavior in reasoning about affordance areas.
-We explicitly consider the transition from exocentric to egocentric viewpoints and collect a large number of hand-object interaction images with complete functionality/object categories and part-level annotations, including robotic hand grasp types.
-These features make our dataset more useful and applicable to real-world scenarios.
+OakInk~\cite{yang2022oakink} \YFF{introduced} a dataset containing affordances and corresponding gesture labels for $1800$ household objects. \YFF{AffordPose~\cite{jian2023affordpose} introduced a synthetic dataset for fine-grained hand-object interactions based on specific object part visibility, but its reliance on labor-intensive MANO annotations~\cite{feix2015grasp} limits its applicability to real-world scenarios, as it focuses solely on static interactions without addressing functional operations or dynamic interactions critical for robotics applications.} AGD20K~\cite{luo2023learning} \YFF{focused} on inferring human intentions from support images of human-object interactions and transferring them to a set of query images.
+However, it \YFF{did not consider} direct hand-object interactions and \YFF{lacked} gesture annotations.
+Datasets related to visibility~\cite{corona2020ganhand, luo2023grounded, yang2022oakink, jian2023affordpose, zhan2024oakink2, luo2021one, hasson2019learning} \YFF{faced} challenges such as reliance on synthetic data, use of mesh parameters for gestures, and failure to consider human behavior in reasoning about affordance areas. \YF{The FAH dataset we constructed provides real paired Exo-Ego view data for learning transferable human-tool interaction knowledge, and includes coarse gesture annotations that extend affordance vision research toward robot-executable manipulation.}